Analysis OMV update Jan, 18th, 2021

 Erste Asset Management GmbH 1,310,000 0.40%

-OMV has a share of 36% at Borrealis, the remainder ist owned by Abu Dhabi.
+OMV has a share of 75% at Borrealis, the remainder ist owned by Abu Dhabi.
 Borrealis founded together with the oil company of Abu Dhabi the Venture Borrouge.
-The combined polyolefine capacity exceeds > 8 Mio. to/yr.
+The combined polyolefine capacity exceeds > 8 Mio. to/yr. or annual revenues of about 8bn

 2019/07 Die OMV beabischtigt mit dem indonesischen Chemiekonzern Chandra Asri zu kooperieren.
 Ich wäre nicht erstaunt wenn das nächste Projekt der OMV in Indonesien statt findet.
 Aus Sicht eines Aktionärs ist es nicht ideal wenn OMV seine Aktivitäten auf zu viele Länder verstreut.